hairv/Domoticz-Zigate-Wiki/en-eng/Schneider_Wiser_Corner.md

    * Target Actuator
    * Cluster 0x0402

+  This has for effect of stopping the blinking of the actuator which appears 30 min after pairing.

 #### comments

 * The HUB is acting as a Zigbee controler but not only as it is responding to cluster 0x0201 (Thermostat)